tripflex/whmcs-affcoupons/README.md

-# WHMCS Affiliate Coupons v2.1
+# WHMCS Affiliate Coupons v2.1.1
+* Current Stable Version: 2.1.1
-Author: Myles McNamara (get@smyl.es)
+* Author: Myles McNamara (get@smyl.es)

-Version 2.1 is a complete rewrite of the code base.
+Starting with version >= 2.1.0 is a complete rewrite of the code base.

 **MAKE SURE TO FOLLOW INSTRUCTIONS IF YOU ALREADY HAVE INSTALLED AN OLDER VERSION**

 ## Description
 This module will allow coupon codes to be used instead of affiliate URLs